syncfusion-content/winui-docs/winui/Radial-Gauge/overview.md

 ---
 layout: post
 title: About WinUI Radial Gauge control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI Radial Gauge(sfRadialGauge) control and more.
+description: Learn here all about introduction of Syncfusion WinUI Radial Gauge(sfRadialGauge) control with key features and more.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug